Here is a great 40-minute lesson plan to teach kids about all the life that's in and on a tree.

 1. For New South Wales/ACT.
 Coastal Tea Tree - grows up to 5 m.
 This attractive shrub with soft, grey-green foliage and delicate white flowers will bring the garden alive with a hub of insect activity.
 Its tolerance of drought and salt make it an excellent coastal windbreak.
 It can also cope with light frosts.

-2. For Queensland.
 Lime Berry - grows up to 8 m.
 It's the berries that make this plant spectacular, ripening from green to a dazzling red.
-As they frequently ripen at different times on the same plant you often see reds, yellows, oranges and green berries all at the same time, creating a colourful addition to the garden.
-Full Sun/Part Shade position.
+As they frequently ripen at different times on

 3.For Victoria.
 Hop Wattle - grows 3 m to 6m.
 A fast growing wattle that produces masses of yellow flowers in spring, followed by abundant seeds.
 Its foliage is also used for roosting and nesting materials for wildlife.
 Full Sun/Part Shade.